djemar/se2-2021-04-SPG/docs/sprint4/[sprint4]Retrospective.md

 - What caused your errors in estimation (if any)?

-  - Fixing broken tests
+  - Fixing broken tests (due to technical issues)
-  - General flow check under estimated
+  - Code review underestimated
-  - Unexperience people sharing task
+  - Unexperienced (with regard to our development stack) people sharing a task (even if supervised)

 - What lessons did you learn (both positive and negative) in this sprint?